RikiPatel0305/gesture-control-video-app/README.md

 (4) On swiping right : It shows a dummy profile of the video uploader<br />
 (5) On swiping left : It shows a pop up that is "Subscribed!"<br />

+(generated apk is in the path : "gesture-control-video-app/app/release/app-release.apk" in this repository)